 Dig into the secrets of soil erosion & enter to win a $1,000 scholarship!

 Attention elementary & middle school students: The California Museum invites you to enter to win a $1,000 scholarship by creating an original hypothesis on soil erosion and submitting a written report outlining the results of your experiments conducted in support of your hypotheses in the “Dig It!
 The Secrets of Soil Science Fair Project Contest.”

 To enter, develop an original hypothesis on a topic related to soil erosion, conduct a controlled experiment to test your hypothesis and document your findings in a written report.
 For example, you might investigate how one of these factors affects soil erosion:

 Tilling & farming practices

-From the entries submitted, twenty (20) finalists will be invited to display and present their projects for final judging on Saturday, February 7, 2015 at the Museum, where judges will select two (2) grand prize winners who will each receive a $1,000 scholarship provided by Soil Science Society of America!
+From the entries submitted, twenty (20) finalists will be selected and invited to present their project for final judging on Saturday, February 7, 2015 at The California Museum, where judges will award two (2) grand prize winners with a $1,000 scholarship each provided by Soil Science Society of America.

-Inspired by the national traveling exhibit “Dig It!
-The Secrets of Soil” open through March 29, 2015, the contest is open to 2nd, 3rd, 4th, 5th, 6th & 7th grade students enrolled in a California public, private or home school during the 2014-15 school year.
+Inspired by the national traveling exhibit, “Dig It!
+The Secrets of Soil” now open at the Museum through March 29, 2015, the contest is open to 2nd, 3rd, 4th, 5th, 6th & 7th grade students enrolled in a California public, private or home school during the 2014-15 school year.